 The most durable glass (IP67) ever found in a smartphone at the time of its launch holds the front and the back, in both silver and space gray, for a smooth and glossy finish, free from dust and water-resistant.

-Lastly, the iPhone X is made from stainless steel, one of the hallmarks of a premium device, and it fits comfortably in hand.
+The iPhone X is made from stainless steel, one of the hallmarks of a premium device, and it fits comfortably in hand.

 Screen

 A beautiful 5.8-inch Super Retina display shows off clear and vibrant colors for the user, also featuring a 2436×1125 resolution with 458 pixels per inch.
-The new and improved OLED technology allows you to enjoy deeper blacks and more dazzling whites, improving the user experience.

-The display is also compatible with HDR and Dolby Vision, as well as Apple’s True Tone tech, which adapts according to your environment—color balances in the display will shift according to the lighting in your space.
-You no longer need to search for the brightness controls to manually adjust the phone’s settings.
+The display is also compatible with HDR and Dolby Vision, as well as Apple’s True Tone tech, which adapts according to your environment, color balances in the display will shift according to the lighting in your space.

 Camera